Updated: Jul 25

 We put in a few offers, had been under contract for one house, tried getting into some rentals, but nothing was working out.
 We started to joke around saying, “we’re all moving into the warehouse.”
 Until the whole family could come down, I had been staying in a room in the companies warehouse with Courtney’s little brother.

 Two weeks before we were supposed to move, God again opened a door at just the right time to give our family a place to go.
-Tim called me saying that Jessica’s uncle and aunt were having to evict a tenant from their rental house due to some unexpected and unfortunate circumstances.
+My friend called me saying that they knew someone who was having to evict a tenant from their rental house due to some unexpected and unfortunate circumstances.
 The old tenants would be out of that house by the time we would be coming down which didn’t leave them much time to get it cleaned up.
 It was a roof over my families heads so we were grateful.

 At the end of January, Ralph flew home to move us out.
 He didn't fly in until late so the boys came running into the bedroom first thing in the morning.
 Liam was nestled under the blanket next to Ralph.
 Our family was whole once again.